0 0

 Her birth year is given as 1864, aged 19 years, and her father is shown as John Eltringham.
 Her wedding took place after her father’s death so we can assume that John was possibly and uncle or cousin.

 The only census found for James and Elizabeth after their marriage is in 1901 when they were living at 8, River Terrace, Greenwich.
 James says he is born in London in 1863 and that he is an “engine fitter.”
 Living with them is Joseph T Eltringham born 1878 in South Shields.
 His occupation is given as “engine driver.”
-Joseph is said to be single and a ‘brother’ but Elizabeth did not have a brother called Joseph.
+Joseph is said to be single and a ‘brother’.

 Joseph’s parents were John Cook Eltringham and his wife Jane.
 Could this be the same John who deputised for her father at Elizabeth’s wedding?